iTCf/anonymi/README.md

 ## Usage

 AnonyMI can be used either automatically or manually.
-Automatic operation will perform the whole process by simply pressing two buttons.
+Automatic operation will perform the whole process with very few clicks.
 It is the fastest way of performing the anonymization procedure.
 Manual operation allows for precise fine-tuning of the areas to be anonymized, which can be useful for particularly difficult cases.

 In both cases the procedure is divided in two steps.
 1) Preparing the files (~10 minutes) and 2) Running the algorithm (~1 minute).